-Electronic trainers like Wahoo's KICKR, RacerMate's CompuTrainer & CycleOps' PowerBeam Pro and IC 400/420 include a load-restricted mode called Erg Mode or something similar.
+Smart trainers like Wahoo's KICKR, RacerMate's CompuTrainer & CycleOps' PowerBeam Pro and IC 400/420 include a load-restricted mode called Erg Mode or something similar.
 This mode will set your trainer's resistance for you rather than leaving that responsibility on your shoulders.

 Riding in Erg mode is a little like loosening your grip on the reins of the horse you're riding.
 You basically give control to your trainer/horse and simply ride.
-In this mode, electronic trainers constantly adjust resistance to match TrainerRoad's Target Power.
+In this mode, smart trainers constantly adjust resistance to match TrainerRoad's Target Power.

 Each rider's Target Power is based on your profile's FTP and Erg mode will set your trainer's resistance based solely on this number.
-When you change that number following an FTP test, your electronic trainer will adjust your intervals accordingly.
+When you change that number following an FTP test, your smart trainer will adjust your intervals accordingly.